iloveicedgreentea/GoWatchIt/readme.md

 English (EAC3 5.1) --- English (EAC3 5.1)

 ## Help
+First check your logs to see whats happening via the `/logs` endpoint.

 If you need help or support due to an error or bug, you must file an issue.
 If you have a general question, you can ask in the Discussions tab or the AVS Forum post (linked as website above)